dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Added community docs to react-context-redux.

 **Thoughts**: Also was working on an issue with jefree regarding test cases.. still unable to figure it out...

+### Day 90: Jul-10-18 Tuesday
+**Today's Progress**: Was looking into ways to improve test coverage but we are still not sure on why we are having the issue in the first place.